Tachyon-S/C3-Operator/README.md

 - Change the UI view to scripting.
 ![1](https://user-images.githubusercontent.com/84657141/119251987-1e308080-bbb2-11eb-880f-9da0d5dc4aa2.png)
 - Open the script `OpenC3_with_bones` using the open button you find below on the scripting panel to the left.
-- Go to the end of the script once opened and put the path of the model you want to import.
+- Go to the end of the script once opened and change the the variable `filePath` and `texturePath` to the path of the model `.c3` and the texture `.dds` you want to import respectively.
 - Click `Run Script` (it is found to the right of the open button you clicked previously).

 ## Limitations and Issues